 Prioritize the Requirements

 Prioritization of requirements is imperative to the success of a project as it ensures that analysis, development, testing and implementation resources are focused on the most critical aspects of the system.
 Prioritization is a decision process that allocates a priority to the each requirement, the most common criteria for the categorization is business value.
-Business value is typically determined by the cost-benefit analysis of the value the implemented requirement will produce for the organisation or its customers.
-Some other factors include: policy or regulatory compliance, urgency, business or technical risk and likelihood of success.
+Business value is typically determined by the cost-benefit analysis of the value the implemented requirement will produce for the organization or its customers.
+Other factors might be policy or regulatory compliance, urgency, business or technical risk and the likelihood of success.